Create Pipelines

 6. Complete the remaining steps, if required.

-To install and activate your pipeline, click Start Pipeline in the pipeline editor screen or the play button from the project's Pipeline page.
+To activate your pipeline, click Publish in the pipeline editor screen or the play button from the project's Pipeline page.

 Dataloop allows the installations for AI/ML models by allowing them to be hosted and executed on: